Carrier Global Co. (NYSE:CARR) Shares Bought by Selway Asset Management

 A number of other large investors also recently bought and sold shares of the business.
-Bank Julius Baer & Co.
-Ltd Zurich raised its holdings in shares of Carrier Global by 98,174.3% during the second quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 1,790,574,025 shares of the company’s stock valued at $89,009,435,000 after acquiring an additional 1,788,752,009 shares during the last quarter.
-Capital Research Global Investors grew its position in shares of Carrier Global by 7.9% in the second quarter.
-Capital Research Global Investors now owns 83,180,216 shares of the company’s stock valued at $4,134,884,000 after purchasing an additional 6,104,447 shares in the last quarter.
-Capital World Investors grew its position in shares of Carrier Global by 11.0% in the second quarter.
-Capital World Investors now owns 80,757,252 shares of the company’s stock valued at $4,014,427,000 after purchasing an additional 7,996,941 shares in the last quarter.
-Capital International Investors grew its position in shares of Carrier Global by 38.0% in the second quarter.
-Capital International Investors now owns 78,136,207 shares of the company’s stock valued at $3,884,094,000 after purchasing an additional 21,529,209 shares in the last quarter.
-Finally, BlackRock Inc. grew its position in shares of Carrier Global by 3.9% in the second quarter.
-BlackRock Inc. now owns 60,825,164 shares of the company’s stock valued at $3,023,619,000 after purchasing an additional 2,282,320 shares in the last quarter.
+American Century Companies Inc. raised its holdings in shares of Carrier Global by 29.2% during the first quarter.
+American Century Companies Inc. now owns 16,359 shares of the company’s stock valued at $750,000 after acquiring an additional 3,700 shares during the last quarter.
+Panagora Asset Management Inc. raised its holdings in shares of Carrier Global by 40.1% during the first quarter.
+Panagora Asset Management Inc. now owns 36,481 shares of the company’s stock valued at $1,673,000 after acquiring an additional 10,445 shares during the last quarter.
+Sequoia Financial Advisors LLC raised its holdings in shares of Carrier Global by 23.2% during the first quarter.
+Sequoia Financial Advisors LLC now owns 7,493 shares of the company’s stock valued at $343,000 after acquiring an additional 1,412 shares during the last quarter.
+Candriam Luxembourg S.C.A. raised its holdings in shares of Carrier Global by 22.7% during the first quarter.
+Candriam Luxembourg S.C.A. now owns 65,241 shares of the company’s stock valued at $2,992,000 after acquiring an additional 12,089 shares during the last quarter.
+Finally, Baird Financial Group Inc. raised its holdings in shares of Carrier Global by 10.6% during the first quarter.
+Baird Financial Group Inc. now owns 786,543 shares of the company’s stock valued at $36,078,000 after acquiring an additional 75,622 shares during the last quarter.
 Institutional investors and hedge funds own 91.47% of the company’s stock.

 Insider Transactions at Carrier Global

-In related news, VP Ajay Agrawal sold 16,500 shares of the firm’s stock in a transaction dated Friday, December 15th.
+In other news, VP Ajay Agrawal sold 16,500 shares of the firm’s stock in a transaction on Friday, December 15th.
 The stock was sold at an average price of $57.99, for a total transaction of $956,835.00.
-Following the transaction, the vice president now owns 89,920 shares of the company’s stock, valued at $5,214,460.80.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Insiders own 0.38% of the company’s stock.
+Following the completion of the transaction, the vice president now directly owns 89,920 shares in the company, valued at $5,214,460.80.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 0.38% of the company’s stock.

 Analyst Ratings Changes